roshh4/Cookie-Lang/README.md

 - **inline(expression);**

-    Evaluates the expression inline.
+    Prints the expression inline.
 This can be useful for immediate execution of a function or operation.

     **Example:**

     ```
-    cook
-    CopyEdit
     inline(2 + 3);
     ```